isGavri/C-library/text_editor/README.md

 # C Text Editor "Notsy"

 A minimal text editor implementation in C, based on [antirez's kilo tutorial](http://antirez.com/news/108).
 This project extends the basic terminal setup to include file viewing, vertical scrolling, and cursor navigation.
+The README was mostly AI generated, will check on it later.

 ## Current State